lanylow/rbxfpsunlocker-osx/README.md

 8. Open the Terminal App using one of two methods:
 	* Press Command + Space, type in `Terminal`, then press enter on the Terminal app.
 	* Go to the Applications then into the Utilities folder.
 Open Terminal.
 9. With a Roblox game open, copy and paste the command into Terminal.
-Enter your password in if it's asked for.
+Enter the password used to log into your Mac in if it's asked for. *Please note that you will **NOT** see the password being typed but the text is still there.*

 You must run the command if you leave a Roblox game and join a new one, and after launching Roblox for the first time after logging into macOS.
 Refer to the sections below to create either a terminal or app shortcut to make the process more convenient.

 ### Creating a Terminal shortcut

 In this section you will create define alias, a terminal shortcut with a name and command.
 Entering the name into the terminal will run the command.
-1. In Finder, press Command + Shift + G and enter in `~` (copy and paste that in if necessary), it should say `Go to:` followed by the path to your user folder.
+1. In Finder, press Command + Shift + G and enter in `~` (copy and paste that in if necessary).
+It should say `Go to:` followed by the path to your user folder.
 Press enter or click on it.
 2. You will need to edit a hidden file.
 To show hidden files, press Command + Shift + . (period).
 Then locate the file `.zshrc`.
 This is the file where Terminal aliases are defined among other things.
 3. Open `.zshrc` with a text editor, you may need to right click then press `Open With > Other` and locate the editor you wish to use.
 **If there's any text, don't remove it.
 Write below all the text in new lines.** Write a new line write an alias like this: